Skip to main content

 On Android Logcat will be used.

-On Windows log file will be created in the current working directory of your application.
-Log is also writen to standard output.
+On Windows a log file will be created in the current working directory of your application.
+Log is also written to standard output.

 Disable logging